 It is important that GreenPower Providers support the recognition of the GreenPower brand, the accreditation processes and overall enhancement of the GreenPower concept.
 Providers must refer to their product's accreditation in all advertising and marketing in connection with the GreenPower Product or the Program as per the GreenPower Provider Agreement.
-This includes (but is not limited to) all print, broadcast & online material (i.e. e-newsletters, websites and social/new media channels).
-Online material must also include a hyperlink from the GreenPower Logo to the GreenPower website.
+This includes (but not limited to) all print, broadcast & online material (i.e. e-newsletters, websites and social/new media channels).
+Online material must also include a hotlink from the GreenPower Logo to the GreenPower website.

-The GreenPower logo must be used in compliance with the conditions of use that are available in the Guidelines available from the GreenPower website.
+The GreenPower logo must be used in compliance with the conditions of use that are available in a document entitled "GreenPower Marketing Guidelines", available from the GreenPower website.